chuyskywalker/vagrant-salt-composer-satis/readme.md

 ## Notes/TODOs

+ - This satis config has "archive" turned on which means that it will build and store a copy of each package it hosts.
+You can thus use this setup if you wish to make packages available in case github, or whatever, is offline etc. You can disable this behavior by removing the "archive" section in the JSON config.
  - No CRON'ed satis (re)build calls
  - Totes' not safe for a real production deployment (Vagrant boxes come with a publicly known SSH keypair.)